Roy DeMeo, The Bloodthirsty Brooklyn Mobster Who Was Behind As Many As 200 Murders

 The Formation Of The DeMeo Crew And The Gemini Method

-While DeMeo and Gaggi were building up the loan shark operation in the late 1960s, DeMeo was putting together his very own gang on the side.
-The DeMeo Crew, as it would come to be known, started primarily with car theft and drug trafficking.
-DeMeo and his crew found lucrative ways to launder money and stole from credit unions so that they could build up their businesses.
+While DeMeo and Gaggi were building up their loansharking operation in the late 1960s, DeMeo was putting together his very own gang on the side.
+The DeMeo crew, as it would come to be known, started primarily with car theft and drug trafficking.

-In the 1970s, one of DeMeo’s partners in a stolen car ring, Andrei Katz, went to the Brooklyn District Attorney’s Office to provide them with information on the DeMeo Crew.
+In the 1970s, one of DeMeo’s partners in the car theft ring, Andrei Katz, agreed to cooperate with authorities when he was questioned about a stolen van, according to a 1988 report by The New York Times.
 This led to Katz’s abduction in 1975.

-Between then and 1983, along with infamous hitman Richard Kuklinski, the gang was suspected of murdering at least 100 people.
-Roy DeMeo himself was thought to have killed around 70 personally.
+Between then and 1983, along with infamous hitman Richard Kuklinski, the gang was suspected of murdering up to 200 people.
+Roy DeMeo himself was thought to have killed nearly 40 personally.

 Richard Kuklinski